-- The BOS requirements of an ML - What makes someone a good MS provider and identify your weaknesses - Understand how people learn! - Be more aware of your responsibilities - Learn how to adapt your own personality to gain rapport with your group - Identify and deal with conflict situations - Have a greater range of instructing techniques - Describe and demonstrate how to develop skills - Communicate effectively using verbal skills and body language - Understand the pros and cons of a different demonstration and presentation styles/aids - Identify the importance and purpose of questioning and feedback - Differentiate between active and passive listening - Have a greater understanding of impairments and disability
+- Understand the MTBI requirements of a Mountain Leader/Instructor and the 'Adventure Sports Framework' - Understand what makes someone a good MI course provider and identify their own personal weaknesses - Have a better understanding of how people learn! - Be more aware of safety and responsibility - Learn how to control a group and adapt your own personality to gain rapport with your groups - Identify and deal with possible conflict situations - Have a greater range of instructing skills to draw upon - Describe how skills can be developed - Demonstrated how to develop skills

+- Communicate more effectively using verbal skills and body language - Understand the advantages and disadvantages of a number of different demonstration and presentation styles/aids - Plan effectively for a presentation - Identify the importance and purpose of questioning skills and giving feedback - Differentiate between active and passive listening - Have a greater understanding of dealing with disabled students

-Coaching Ireland and the Adventure Framework
+Sport Ireland -Coaching (Formerly, Coaching Ireland) and the Adventure Sport Framework

 In 2006 the Irish Sports Council and the Irish Adventure Sports Training Trust established the 'Irish Sports Council Adventure Sports Working Group' to review Adventure Sports Training in Ireland.
-MI already fulfills many of the recommendations regarding quality assurance, CPD and the creation of an instructor database but one of the key recommendations from this review was the need for a national training and accreditation framework - 'The Adventure Framework'.
+MI already fulfills many of the recommendations regarding quality assurance, CPD and the creation of an instructor database but one of the key recommendations from this review was the need for a national training and accreditation framework - 'The Adventure Sports Framework'.
 This Framework classifies and identifies instructor capacities at various stages of the instructor pathway.
 It also adapts the 'National Coaching Development Programme' coaching capacities and adapts these to the instructing environment of the hills cliffs and mountains of Ireland.

-MI is an active participant in the Adventure Framework' and through the hard work of MI members, on the 'working group' and those who took part in subsequent discussions with Coaching Ireland, a process for the development of those Instructors who train the instructors (providers of ML, MPA, SPA and WGL) has been agreed.
+MI is an active participant in the Adventure Sports Framework' and through the hard work of MI members, on the 'working group' and those who took part in subsequent discussions with Sport Ireland -Coaching, (formerly Coaching Ireland), a process for the development of those Instructors who train the instructors (providers of ML, MPA, SPA, LLA & Level 1 Climbing Coach) has been agreed.

-The 'bottom line' is that there is no change in the pathway for someone to become a BOS 'Provider' of SPA, MLA, WGL and MPA.
+The 'bottom line' is that there is no change in the pathway for someone to become a MTBI 'Provider' of SPA, MLA, WGL and MPA.
 There is however currently an additional training course that is designed to develop the knowledge, skills and experience of MI providers to the same standards as coaches in other adventure sports and across other sports.